emiomacollins/invoice-app/README.md

 # invoice-app
 an application to keep track of your invoices
 Built with:
-React
-Firebase
-Formik
-Redux
-Framer motion
-Styled components & more
+React, Firebase, Formik , Redux, Framer motion, Styled components & more